 The charter for the respect of others

-In January 2019, the ESSEC Group launched the Charter for the Respect of Others, the aim of which is to combat all hateful actions and forms of sexist, racist or homophobic discrimination.
-Now incorporated into all of our internal regulations, the Charter has acquired binding force and must be signed by all students, staff and faculty members to commit to behaving in a way that respects others.
+In January 2019, the ESSEC Group launched the Charter for the Respect of Others, the aim of which is to combat all hateful actions and forms of discrimination (sexist, racist,homophobic...).
+This document is sent to all our new students at the beginning of each academic year, by the services of the different programs and the Registrar.
+It must be read and signed by each first-time student entering all campuses.
+The Charter has thus acquired a binding force: it is brought to the attention of the entire ESSEC community (students, staff and faculty members) to commit to behaving in a way that respects others.

 If you are aware of a behavior that doesn’t adhere to the charter, you can turn to a "reference person" designated within each training program (Grande École, Global BBA, Masters and Specialized Masters, MSc in Hospitality Management, Global MBA and continuing education programs in Executive education) or department.

 All of these “reference people” have taken specific training so as to be able to gather the pertinent information and write up a report.